google-code-export/znc-msvc/trunk/main/dependencies/include/README.txt

   ares_version.h

 For OpenSSL:
-	The "openssl" directory from OpenSSL's include dir.
+	The "openssl" directory from OpenSSL's inc32 (not include!) dir.

 Resulting directory structure:
 	includes\ares.h